axkr/symja_android_library/readme.md

 			System.out.println("Out[5]: " + result.toString());

-			// set the value of a variable "a" to 10
+			// set the value of a variable "a" to 10 result = util.eval("a=10");
-			// Note: in server mode the variable name must have a preceding '$'
-			// character
-			result = util.eval("a=10");
 			// print: 10
 			System.out.println("Out[6]: " + result.toString());